Louis Dunn: Ramo-Woolridge and Aerojet General

 After leaving JPL Dunn led the Atlas missile program at the Ramo-Wooldridge Corporation, a predecessor of TRW.

 In 1963 he moved to Aerojet General, and he died at his home in Mountain Ranch, CA on August 13, 1979.

+After suffering a mild heart attack in 1958, Dunn semi-retired and moved to cattle ranch in Mountain Ranch in Calavaras County in 1962.
+He died in San Andreas, California, in August 1979.